mtweigel/CSU-Senior-Project/README.md

 # FlickFix

-FlickFix is a free video editing desktop application that emphasizes simplicity and ease-of-use.
+FlickFix is a free video editing desktop application emphasizing simplicity and ease of use.
 FlickFix aims to offer an intuitive and user-friendly video editing experience by streamlining the platform to include only the essential features.
-By adopting this approach, even novice editors can effortlessly edit videos without feeling intimidated or overwhelmed.
-Users will have access to a number of common features such as video trimming, intro and outro creation, and audio dubbing, all contained in a user-friendly GUI.
+This approach allows even novice editors to edit videos without feeling intimidated or overwhelmed.
+Users can access several common features such as video trimming, intro and outro creation, and audio dubbing, all within a user-friendly GUI.
 ## Build/Deploy

 ### How to run FlickFix: